 - Inspection Data Knowledge Management

-Learn about various methods to predict wear and damage in pressure parts as well as determine causes of failures.
+Learn about various methods to predict wear and damage in pressure parts

 - Component Life Assessment Techniques

 - Overview of “Fitness-for-Service” Assessments